Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

  psk="PASSWORD_OF_NETWORK"
  }
 ```
-5. Replacing the SSID_OF_NETWORK with your wifi SSID and PASSWORD_OF_NETWORK with your password.
+5. Replace GB with your country code, the SSID_OF_NETWORK with your WiFi SSID and PASSWORD_OF_NETWORK with your password.

 1. Save and safely eject the SD card.